RITct/Intro-to-Machine-Learning-Workshop/tensorflow.md

 Machine learning is the art of making sense of data !

-1. It do things normal code can't do and it helps to reduce the time you spend for coding.
+1. It does things normal code can't do and it helps to reduce the time you spend for coding.

-2. In machine learning we don't need to tell the algorithm what to do, we only need to show them some examples.
+2. In machine learning we don't need to tell the algorithm what to do, we only need to show it some examples.

 ### Types of machine learning algorithms:
 - Supervised Learning